Inorman500/large-scale-GCAM-Simulations-on-UMASS-Cluster/README.md

 4. The program replaces the values for each chosen technology in GCAM CSVs, for each sample.
 5. The program creates  N amount of input folders, where N is the number of samples the user chooses

-All-Samples: The samples that will be placed on the cluster.
-Paste the entire folder onto the cluster The code automatically creates the all sample files.
-These are GCAM input files.
+All-Samples: The folder that will hold all the input files created for each sample value

 Original Copy: These are unmodified GCAM files that are kept as a reference, before modification.

-folders in Original Copy: These are modified files from original copy that has just the technologies that you want to run Gsimulation.sh is a bash script used to run 1000 separate Simulations of GCAM in parallel on the UMass cluster(MGHPCC).
+folders in Original Copy: These are modified files from original copy that has just the technologies that you want to run.

+Gsimulation.sh is a bash script used to run 1000 separate Simulations of GCAM in parallel on the UMass cluster(MGHPCC).